mfalam2/noisy_sim/README.md

 simulator.py is a bare-bones simulator for noisy circuits

-noisy_trotter.py implement Trotter evolution (so far, only first order and only the XY model) with noisy superoperators
+noisy_trotter.py implements Trotter evolution (so far, only first order and only the XY model) with noisy superoperators

 unit_tests.ipynb and 10q_runs.py serve as example codes.